 angularFire - bug in angularFireAuth

-I'm working on a project that utilises angularFire and it's new angularFireAuth function to authenticate users based on the Firebase Authentication system.
-While working on the project I have run into an issue that I have reported to the angularFire team, and in the post I will describe the problem as well as a proposed solution that fixes the issue - but still leaves one issue open.
+I’m working on a project that uses angularFire and its new angularFireAuth function to authenticate users via the Firebase Authentication system.
+I hit a bug, reported it to the angularFire team, and here’s what went wrong, plus a proposed fix (with one remaining issue).

-To explain the problem, I'm going to be using the code from the official AngularJS documentation - the phone tutorial.
-The requirements of the application are:
+To show the problem, I’m using the code from the official AngularJS phone tutorial.
+The application requirements:

-• Clicking on the name of the phone, the user should be redirect to the phone detail page
+- Clicking a phone name should redirect to the phone detail page

-• If the user is authenticated, display the details of the phone, otherwise redirect to the login page
+- If the user is authenticated, show the details; otherwise redirect to the login page

 angular.module('phonecat', ['firebase']).config([